By Dr Holly Birkett and Dr Sarah Forbes

 Co-directors of the Equal Parenting Project

-This is why we feel our work at Birmingham Business School, looking at how best to support parents through the astonishing journey of raising a child has become more important than ever.
-In particular, our Equal Parenting Project’s research by Dr Sarah Forbes and Dr Holly Birkett on fathers in the workplace has taken on a real significance in informing debates over child welfare and gender inequality, and supported fathers to take on more caring responsibilities.
+This is why our work at the Birmingham Business School and York School for Business and Society, looking at how best to support parents through the astonishing journey of raising a child has become more important than ever.
+In particular, our Equal Parenting Project’s research by Dr Holly Birkett and Dr Sarah Forbes on fathers in the workplace has taken on a real significance in informing debates over child welfare and gender inequality, and supported fathers to take on more caring responsibilities.

-We know that more and more fathers want to play a more active role in their families’ lives but that in many instances, key cultural barriers and stigma exist, preventing access to flexible, family-orientated working practices.
-Progress was made during the pandemic with flexible working: it is vital we build on this and seize the opportunities presented to us, rather than let things regress to the way they were before 2020.
+We know that more and more fathers want to play an active role in their families’ lives but that in many instances, key cultural barriers and stigma exist, preventing access to flexible, family-orientated working practices.
+Progress has been made in some areas during the pandemic with flexible working: it is vital we build on this and seize the opportunities presented to us, rather than let things regress to the way they were before 2020.

-There’s so much good work ongoing in supporting fathers to make the transition to more family-focussed work practices, and this is why it is important to celebrate the best of these initiatives with The Movers and Shakers: Working Dads Employer Awards, held in conjunction with the brilliant Elliott Rae and Sam Draper from Music Football Fatherhood.
+There’s so much good work ongoing in supporting fathers to make the transition to more family-focussed work practices, and this is why it is important to celebrate the best of these initiatives with the Working Dads Employer Awards 2023, held by the Equal Parenting Project in conjunction with Elliott Rae from Music Football Fatherhood.

-The awards, held in May 2022, were presented by Andrew Gwynne MP, Chair of the Fatherhood APPG and Anna Whitehouse, founder of Mother Pukka, and celebrated the great work many organisations are doing in supporting fathers in the workplace.
-The aim of the awards is to encourage employers to think more about what they do in this space and how they can better support fathers in the future to aid working families, attract and retain top talent, help close the gender pay gap, and promote gender equality in the workplace.
+The awards, which will be held on the 21st June 2023, will be presented by Andrew Gwynne MP, Chair of the Fatherhood APPG, Caroline Noakes MP, Chair of the Women and Equalities Select Committee and Anna Whitehouse, founder of Mother Pukka, and celebrate the great work many organisations are doing in supporting fathers in the workplace.
+The aim of the awards is to recognise best practice, encourage employers to think more about what they do in this space and how they can better support fathers in the future to aid working families, attract and retain top talent, help close the gender pay gap, and promote gender equality in the workplace.

-The awards have four key categories and it was incredibly heartening to see our winners – both individuals and organisations – take the stage, knowing the inspirational work they’ve been undertaking to break down gendered norms around childcaring and work practices.
+The awards will have four key categories Leadership and Culture, Flexible Working, Support for Returning Fathers and Parenting Policies.
 One of the objectives of these awards is to celebrate best practice and encourage continuous improvement in how organisations support fathers in the workplace.
-In order to further this objective, we’re presenting four case studies from SMEs and multinationals across the UK.
+In order to further this objective, we will be presenting four case studies from SMEs and multinationals across the UK.

-Partner organisations instrumental in bringing these timely awards include CBI, Business in the Community, Working Families, Global Equality Collective, Pregnant and Screwed, Fatherhood Institute, Future Men and the Medical Women’s Federation.
+Partner organisations instrumental in bringing these timely awards include Business in the Community, CIPD, Working Families, Global Equality Collective, Pregnant and Screwed, Fatherhood Institute, Future Men and the Medical Women’s Federation.

-The potential is here to make a real difference, for parents and children.
-We need to keep recognising the fantastic work these organisations are doing and continue the push for gender equality in the workplace and in childcare.
+There is great potential here to make a real difference, for parents and for children.
+We need to keep recognising the fantastic work organisations up and down the country are doing and continue the push for gender equality in the workplace and in childcare.

 - More about Dr Holly Birkett at the University of Birmingham

-- More about Dr Sarah Forbes at the University of Birmingham
+- More about Dr Sarah Forbes at the University of York

 - Back to Business School Blog